If you’re looking for the best George Washington biography, you’ve come to the right place.

 George Washington’s Surprise Attack: A New Look at the Battle That Decided the Fate of America takes a fresh look at one of the most important battles in American history.

-The book challenges the traditional view of the battle, and instead argues that it was George Washington’s surprise attack that ultimately decided the fate of the nation.
+The book challenges the traditional view of the battle, and instead argues that it was George Washington’s surprise attack that ultimately decided the fate of the American Revolution and the nation.

 In addition to providing a new perspective on the battle, the book also includes previously unreleased documents and eyewitness accounts that help to support its argument.